-Thousands stage illegal Hong Kong march; shops, metro stations trashed
+Hong Kong police, protesters exchange tear gas, petrol bombs

-HONG KONG (Reuters) - Thousands of Hong Kong protesters, many wearing masks in defiance of emergency laws, staged an illegal march through the Kowloon district on Sunday that will test the strength of the pro-democracy campaign after four months of unrest.
+HONG KONG (Reuters) - Hong Kong police fired tear gas at protesters throwing petrol bombs on Sunday as thousands staged an illegal march through the Kowloon district that will test the strength of the pro-democracy campaign after four months of unrest.

+Police inside the Tsim Sha Tsui police station fired volleys of tear gas and used a loudspeaker to call on protesters in the street below to disperse.

+Hardcore black-clad protesters threw petrol bombs at the station’s iron gate and several inside the compound.

+The protests in the Chinese-ruled city also pose the biggest popular challenge to China’s President Xi Jinping since he took power.
+Beijing has denied eroding Hong Kong’s freedoms and Xi has vowed to crush any attempt to split China.

+Police had declared Sunday’s march illegal due to concerns over public safety.
+Protesters, ranging from young students to the elderly, many carrying umbrellas to shield their faces from street surveillance cameras, face arrest.

-Banners reading “Free Hong Kong” stretched across the ground, other posters read “HongKongers Resist”, and graffiti on one wall said “Better Dead than Red”.
+At the start of the march banners reading “Free Hong Kong” stretched across the ground.
+Other posters read “HongKongers Resist”, while graffiti on one wall said “Better Dead than Red”.

-Police have declared the march illegal, meaning the protesters face arrest.
-They ranged from young students to the elderly, many carrying umbrellas for protection from the sun and to shield their faces from street surveillance cameras.

-The Kowloon area has been the site of some of the worst violence in recent weeks and tight security has been imposed along the march route, with metro stations closed and police placing water canons on the street.

-Hardcore black-clad protesters, who have staged running battles with police and torched metro stations, were out on Sunday, setting up road blocks and spraying graffiti saying: “We chose to die on our feet rather than live on our knees!”.
+Hardcore protesters, who have staged running battles with police and torched metro stations, set up road blocks and sprayed graffiti saying: “We chose to die on our feet rather than live on our knees!”.

-A group of the “ninja” protesters trashed two shops and protesters damaged two metro stations.

-The hardcore protesters have targeted Chinese banks and shops with links to mainland China, leaving mainland Chinese living in Hong Kong worried about their safety.
+They have targeted Chinese banks and shops with links to mainland China, leaving mainland Chinese living in Hong Kong worried about their safety.

-Protesters are angry at Hong Kong’s leader Carrie Lam for what they see as her failure to protect their freedoms from an encroaching Beijing, imposing colonial-era emergency powers, and allowing what they say is excessive force by police.
+Protesters are angry at Hong Kong’s leader Carrie Lam for what they see as her failure to protect those freedoms from an encroaching Beijing, imposing colonial-era emergency powers, and allowing what they say is excessive force by police.

 “Carrie Lam is not listening to us at all.
 This may work in China but not in Hong Kong,” said Cheung, a 33-year-old woman wearing a face mask and black Tshirt, symbols of the democracy movement.
 Like most protesters, she wanted to be known by only one name.